-The simplest and most-studied case is when the labels are independent and identically distributed (except possibly the label $X_\rho$ of the root).
-This is known as the \emph{House of Cards} model, and was introduced by Nowak and Krug in \cite{nowak2013accessibility}, with a biological motivation \cite{aita2000analysis, duque2023rmf, hegarty2014existence} which we will detail later.
-Results on this topic include those of Roberts and Zhuo Zhao \cite{roberts_zhao:increasing_paths_regular_trees} and Chen \cite{chen2014increasing}, who considered the House of Cards model on regular trees, and Berestycki, Brunet and Shi \cite{berestycki2016nobacksteps, berestycki2017backsteps}, who considered the unit hypercube, along with an inhomogeneous tree designed to mimic the structure of the hypercube.
-A very similar problem has arisen in the context of \emph{temporal networks}, motivated by computer science, where the labels are often assigned to the edges rather than the vertices; in this case the most-studied underlying graph is the Erd\H{o}s-R\'enyi graph \cite{angel2020long, broutin2024increasing, casteigts2024sharp}.
-A key feature of the results in all these papers is that the length of the longest increasing path is of the same order as the number of neighbours of a typical vertex in the graph.
+The simplest and most extensively studied setting is the case where the labels $\{X_v\}_{v\neq \rho}$ are independent and identically distributed.
+This is known as the \emph{House of Cards} model, introduced by Nowak and Krug \cite{nowak2013accessibility}, with a biological motivation \cite{aita2000analysis, duque2023rmf, hegarty2014existence} which we will detail later.
+On regular trees, this model was studied by Roberts and Zhuo Zhao \cite{roberts_zhao:increasing_paths_regular_trees} and by Chen \cite{chen2014increasing}.
+Berestycki, Brunet and Shi \cite{berestycki2016nobacksteps, berestycki2017backsteps}, considered the House of Cards model on the discrete hypercube, as well as on an inhomogeneous tree designed to mimic the geometry of the hypercube.
+Closely related questions have also emerged in the study of \emph{temporal networks}, motivated by computer science, where random labels are typically assigned to the edges rather than the vertices.
+In that setting, the Erd\H{o}s-R\'enyi graph is the most commonly studied underlying graph; see \cite{angel2020long, broutin2024increasing, casteigts2024sharp}.
+A recurring feature across all the works mentioned above is that the length of the longest accessible path is of the same order as the degree of a typical vertex.

-In this paper, we consider a different model for the labels, called the Rough Mount Fuji (RMF) model, which has also been proposed from a biological context as a plausible fitness landscape \cite{aita2000analysis, nowak2013accessibility}.
+In this paper, we consider a different model for the labels, called the Rough Mount Fuji (RMF) model, which was also proposed in an evolutionary context as a more realistic fitness landscape than the House of Cards model \cite{aita2000analysis, nowak2013accessibility}.